 How to Get Around in Portland

-- Aerial Tram: Most cities charge an outrageous amount for something as touristy as an aerial tram that overlooks the city.
+Aerial Tram: Most cities charge an outrageous amount for something as touristy as an aerial tram that overlooks the city.
 Portland, however, is not that city.
-For a mere $4.70, with children under six riding for free, the short tram ride offers 360 degree views of downtown and the mountains.
+For $4.70, with children under six riding for free, the short tram ride offers 360-degree views of downtown and the mountains.
 If you’re fortunate to get a clear day, it will be the best five bucks you spend in town.